The non-boring policy page

 Due to sickness/accidents/force majeure/the condition of the work/backlog, this time table may slip up to two weeks, but you’ll be given warning of any delay in your project as well as given the option of working with an alternative, comparable editor in the meantime.
 You will also be given the option of refund if this proves unacceptable.

-I also request a five page writing sample prior to moving forward with any edits (unless it’s an advertised special — see Editing Specials, below.)
+I also request a ten page writing sample prior to moving forward with any edits.
 If your work isn’t ready for a high-level edit, I may suggest other alternatives that might prove more helpful and less costly.
 I reserve the right to refuse editing if I feel I’m not a good match for the material.

 Finally, you are required to pay the remainder of the editing fee on completion, or pay the balance of amount owed via payment plan, no matter how you feel about the edit.
 So far, I’ve only been burned once, which is why we’re instituting a contract so I have legal recourse.
 Editing is a lot of work, and sometimes you’re going to get feedback you’d rather not hear.
 That’s not an excuse to decide you don’t need to pay for my time.